microsoft/AirSim/MavLinkCom/README.md

 	}

 The following code uses offboard control to make the drone fly in a circle with camera pointed at the center.
-Here we use the subscribe method to check each new local position message to indicate so we can compue the new velocity vector as soon as that new position is received.
+Here we use the subscribe method to check each new local position message to indicate so we can compute the new velocity vector as soon as that new position is received.
 We request a high rate for those messages using setMessageInterval to ensure smooth circular orbit.